 File Transfer Protocol or FTP is used to transfer files to server from your computer.
 If you are a Mac OS X user then listed below are the best FTP clients for Mac OS X.

-Best FTP clients for Mac OS X
+Some Of The Best FTP clients for Mac OS X Worth Trying

 3. Cyberduck: Cyberduck has an easy to use interface.
-You can transfer files to remote host and can connect to cloud storage such as Rackspace Cloud Files, Windows Azure and Amazon S3.
+You can transfer files to the remote host and can connect to cloud storage such as Rackspace Cloud Files, Windows Azure, and Amazon S3.
 You can download and upload files easily by using drag and drop feature.
 Edit files fast and with ease using any external editor and import bookmarks from 3rd party applications.

 The app is an expensive one priced at $23.99 and requires OS X 10.6.6 or higher.

 4. Transmit: Transmit is priced at $34 and requires Mac OS X 10.5+ and transfers files at an amazingly fast rate.
-It has built-in Amazon S3 and WebDav integration and also has an option to view the files in dual pane switcher.
+It has built-in Amazon S3 and WebDAV integration and also has an option to view the files in dual pane switcher.
 A new feature named as “Transmit Disk” you can mount your FTP and Amazon S3 servers on Mac.

-Which is your favorite FTP client for Mac OS X ?
+Which is your favorite FTP client for Mac OS X?